ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_creating.rst

 Creating a collection skeleton
 ==============================

+Create your collection skeleton in a path that includes ansible_collections, for example collections/ansible_collections/.

 To start a new collection, run the following command in your collections directory:

 .. code-block:: bash